RI DAILY

 But it’s poison.

-Way back in 1950, UNESCO told the world there’s no biological basis for racial categories.
-But we see race everywhere in our news media, in our neighborhoods, in our culture.
+Way back in 1950, UNESCO informed any who cared to listen that there’s no biological basis for racial categories.
+But we still see race everywhere in our news media, in our neighborhoods, in our culture.
 Why?

 There are no races